 - a.
 More Than One Street Frontage.
-For buildings with more than one (1) street frontage, the total maximum area of building signs shall be based only on the linear feet of the building frontage or tenant space fronting along the primary frontage which includes a public entrance. - b.
-Local Road.
-Building signs may be placed on the portion of the tenant/building space fronting a local road only when that building frontage includes a public entrance.

-2. Freestanding Signs.
+For buildings with more than one (1) street frontage, the total maximum area of building signs shall be based only on the linear feet of the building frontage or tenant space fronting along the primary frontage which includes a public entrance. - 2.
+Freestanding Signs.
 A maximum of three (3) freestanding signs are permitted per development, subject to the specific standards for the type of freestanding sign per Section 5.2.6: Sign Type Specific Standards.